-The resort was located within a mile of a bridge that played a strategic transportation role during the Civil War, and a number of the larger buildings were set on fire during a battle for possession of the bridge.
+The resort was located within a mile of a bridge that played a strategic transportation role during the Civil War.
+A number of the larger buildings were set on fire during a battle for possession of the bridge.
 No one knows whether the North or the South was responsible for the destruction.
-The image below from Harper’s Weekly shows Union troops camped in front of the ruins, and notes that they were still drinking from the springs on the property.
+The image below from Harper’s Weekly shows Union troops camped in front of the ruins and notes that they were still drinking from the springs on the property.

-A visit this past weekend showed that the spa had been replaced by a country club with a fairly modern main building and golf cart paths and greens dotting the country side.
-One grass overgrown patch near the entrance to the country club showed some landscaping features that included a few stone steps down to a place were water could be collected, and a very weathered birdbath.
+A visit this past weekend showed that the spa had been replaced by a country club with a fairly modern main building and golf cart paths and greens dotting the countryside.
+One grass overgrown patch near the entrance to the country club showed some landscaping features that included a few stone steps down to a place where water could be collected and a very weathered birdbath.

-The search engine optimization and web promotion I’ve been doing for the last 15 years has changed over that time as well, as the web and search changes.
+The search engine optimization and web promotion I’ve been doing for the last 15 years have changed over that time, and the web and search changes.

 Thinking back, I remember producing ranking reports years ago that included 10 or 11 search engines.
-Many site owners that we did SEO for only had rudimentary log file statistics programs on their sites that they barely looked at, and now many of the sites you look at have Google Analytics account code installed on their pages.
+Many site owners that we did SEO for only had rudimentary log file statistics programs on their sites that they barely looked at.
+Now, many of the sites you look at have Google Analytics account code installed on their pages.

-Many sites you visit these days have buttons and widgets that allow people to share your pages with others through Twitter and Facebook and Google Plus and other services.
+Many sites you visit these days have buttons and widgets that allow people to share your pages with others through Twitter and Facebook, Google Plus, and other services.
 Years ago, sites sometimes provided ways for you to share a link to a page via email.

-I’ve been writing about patents and whitepapers from the search engines here, and sometimes feel as much like a historian as a blogger, or someone in search of ideas and assumptions and concepts explained in those primary documents from the search engines.
+I’ve been writing about patents and whitepapers from the search engines here, and sometimes feel as much like a historian as a blogger or someone searching for ideas and assumptions and concepts explained in those primary documents from the search engines.

 Many of them have described things the search engines may have implemented that were impossible to see on the surface, that required digging down below what we see of the interfaces of Google or Yahoo or Bing.
 I’m staggered sometimes in seeing some of the hints at technology below the surface that many patents hold.

-Just like I’m staggered to imagine the resort that existed five miles down a sleepy little country road from me, that housed thousands, and was a place of healing and recreation for many people for a good number of years, is now a sleepy little country club for people to casually hit around a few golf balls.
+Just like I’m staggered to imagine the resort that existed five miles down a sleepy little country road from me, that housed thousands, and was a place of healing and recreation for many people for a good number of years, is now a sleepy little country club for people to hit around a few golf balls casually.